 Personalize your campaigns with UTM parameters

 You don’t have to rely solely on data from third parties to personalize your advertising.
-With Instapage, create a unique post-click experience for each audience with the help of UTM parameters.
+With Instapage, create a unique post-click landing page for each audience with the help of UTM parameters.
 Enter unique targeting details, attach them to unique pages and ads, and discover how different segments react to each experience.

 See UTM parameters and more in action by scheduling an Enterprise demo.